 Lastly, the third stage is called Heroism.
 This is the stage where you can donate unused commander sculptures to earn rebuilding points and heroic coins.
 It is a great way to do that if you have plenty of commander sculptures sitting around but couldn’t use because you have maxed out your commanders.

 Here’s how much you get based on the rarity of commander sculptures:

-The Heroic Coins that you get everytime you make donation with your commander sculptures can be used to buy items via Hero’s Welcome event.
+The Heroic Coins that you get everytime you make a donation with your commander sculptures can be used to buy items via the Hero’s Welcome event.
 You will be able to buy expensive rewards like Legendary commander sculptures, golden keys and more.

 Friendly Game-Tips for Stage 3:

 Before you do the Hero’s Welcome event, I recommend stockpiling on commander sculptures.
-You can do that by going to the Expedition Store and buy featured Epic sculptures, which can be bought unlimited time.
+You can do that by going to the Expedition Store and buying featured Epic sculptures, which can be bought unlimited time.
 The more medal coins you have, the more sculptures you can buy and the more heroic coins that you can use to buy even better rewards.

 - Do Hero’s Welcome if you are a spender.

 - Epic Sculptures can be bought unlimited time.